-The main clinical signs and symptoms are fever and cough with a few patients presenting with difficulty in breathing and bilateral infiltrates on chest X-rays.
-Lymphopenia may be present.
+The clinical spectrum of COVID-19 ranges from an asymptomatic or mild flu-like illness to a severe pneumonia requiring critical care.
+The most common clinical symptoms are fever and cough with a few patients presenting with difficulty in breathing and bilateral infiltrates on chest X-rays.
 Treatment is supportive.
 The differential diagnosis for this syndrome is broad.
-Consider the possibility of influenza (Southern Hemisphere influenza season will begin in May or June), bacterial pneumonia, tuberculosis, Pneumocystis jirovecii (PCP) if immunosuppressed, and manage accordingly.
+Consider the possibility of influenza (Southern Hemisphere influenza season normally begins in May or June), bacterial pneumonia, tuberculosis, or Pneumocystis jirovecii (PCP) if immunosuppressed, and manage accordingly.